-In some studies examining the relationship between EPD and diabetes, hypotheses have been established surrounding the fact EPD has a long-term complication of diabetes and correlations, have been found between these two conditions[22,24].
+In some studies examining the relationship between EPD and diabetes, hypotheses have been established surrounding the fact EPD has a long-term complication of diabetes and correlations have been found between these two conditions[22,24].
 In our study, we found that the relationship with low FE-1 levels increased as the duration of diabetes increased[42].
-However, with increase in studies, one reaches to the conclusion that there is no relation between diabetes duration and EPD[40,43].
-For example, Larger et al concluded that in a cohort study of 667 diabetic patients (195 Type 1 DM, 472 Type 2 DM) there was no relationship between EPD and the duration of diabetes[40].
-In a small number of studies, diabetic patients were followed up over several years, whereupon it was reported that mild to moderate EPD has been present since the beginning of diabetes and has not progressed, and that the results of the tests did not show any relationship with the duration of diabetes[44].
+However, several studies together suggest that there is no relation between diabetes duration and EPD[40,43].
+For example, Larger et al[40] concluded that in a cohort study of 667 diabetic patients (195 Type 1 DM, 472 Type 2 DM), there was no relationship between EPD and the duration of diabetes.
+In a small number of studies, diabetic patients were followed up over several years, whereupon it was reported that mild to moderate EPD had been present since the beginning of diabetes and had not progressed, and that the results of the tests did not show any relationship with the duration of diabetes[44].

 Poorly controlled diabetes

-There are studies showing that poor levels of blood glucose regulation, and whereby low levels of FE-1 correlate with that[23,24].
-In a study of 307 diabetes patients with FE-1 levels, Ewald et al revealed that there is an inverse relationship between HbA1c level and FE-1 level[24].
-In the same study, the authors also reported that EPD is a chronic complication of diabetes because of the duration of diabetes, as well as cited there being a correlation with C-peptide.
+There are studies showing that poor levels of blood glucose regulation correlate with low levels of FE-1[23,24].
+In a study of 307 diabetes patients with FE-1 levels, Ewald et al[24] revealed that there is an inverse relationship between HbA1c level and FE-1 level.
+In the same study, the authors reported that EPD is a chronic complication of diabetes because of the duration of diabetes and cited a correlation with C-peptide.
 In a recent study, Prasanna Kumar et al[45] reported that fasting blood glucose, satiety blood glucose, and HbA1c levels are correlated to FE-1 levels in diabetic patients.
-However, as in our study[42], it is not possible to say that EPD is directly related to poorly controlled diabetes given that there are studies with the opposite results[40,44].
+However, as in our study[42], it is not possible to say that EPD is directly related to poorly controlled diabetes given that there are studies with conflicting results[40,44].

 Symptoms

 Common symptoms in diabetic patients include abdominal discomfort, pain, weight loss, diarrhea, bloating, and gas.
-Although EPD is frequently seen in diabetic patients, the proportion of symptomatic patients varies in studies.
-For example, Cummings et al reported in one study involving 288 diabetic patients that at least one gastrointestinal (GI) symptom of EPD was present in 24% of diabetic patients, and that in half of these symptomatic cases, FE-1 levels were consistent with EPD[46].
+Although EPD is frequently seen in diabetic patients, the proportion of symptomatic patients varies among studies.
+For example, Cummings et al[46] reported in one study involving 288 diabetic patients that at least one gastrointestinal symptom of EPD was present in 24% of diabetic patients, and that in half of these symptomatic cases, FE-1 levels were consistent with EPD.
 In this study, steatorrhea and weight loss were found to be insufficient in terms of showing EPD in diabetic patients, and it was emphasized that complaints such as diarrhea, abdominal pain and gas should be researched in greater detail.
-Recently, Lindkvist et al[47] reported that diarrheal-related symptoms and digestive-related symptoms were similar to those with normal FE-1 levels in patients with low FE-1 levels in a multicentre study involving 315 patients with type 2 diabetes.
+Recently, Lindkvist et al[47] reported that diarrheal-related symptoms and digestive-related symptoms were similar to those with normal FE-1 levels in patients with low FE-1 levels in a multicenter study involving 315 Type 2 DM patients.
 In other studies, it was found that there was no relationship between weight loss or BMI and EPD, and that EPD could be more frequent in obese patients[3,48].
 In our study, we found significantly higher rates of abdominal distention and weight loss in diabetic patients than in the control group[42].
-In addition, we found that the factors predicting the presence of EPD in diabetic patients were only abdominal pain and distension[42].
-These studies show us that EPD is to be suspected in patients with GI symptoms and EPD should be considered in the differential diagnosis.
+In addition, we found that the only factors that predicted EPD in diabetic patients were abdominal pain and distension[42].
+These studies demonstrate that EPD should be suspected in patients with GI symptoms and EPD should be considered in the differential diagnosis.

 Microangiopathic complications